mohammedjafar594-cmd/Retail-Analytics-SQL/README.md

 ## Analysis Performed

-- Analyzed overall sales and transaction data
+- Sales and transaction analysis
-- Identified top-performing products
-- Analyzed sales by product category
-- Studied customer purchasing behavior
-- Analyzed sales trends over time
+- Product performance analysis
+- Customer analysis
-- Calculated average sales and other key metrics
+- Category-wise sales analysis
-- Identified high-value customers
+- Inventory analysis
+- Customer segmentation
-- Used SQL window functions for advanced analysis
+- Time-based sales analysis

 ## Key Insights

-The analysis helped identify sales patterns, top-performing products, and customer purchasing trends.
+The analysis helped identify differences in product performance, customer purchasing behavior, and inventory levels.

-The results provide useful insights into product performance and overall retail sales behavior.
+The findings can be used to understand which products are performing well, identify customer segments, and support better sales and inventory decisions.

 ## Conclusion

-This project helped me apply SQL to a real-world retail dataset and practice data cleaning, data analysis, and extracting business insights from raw data.
+This project provided practical experience in analyzing retail data using SQL.
+It helped me work with multiple datasets, perform data analysis using SQL, and extract business insights from raw transactional, customer, and product data.